tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 The proportion of variance in the target variable explained by the model<br/>
 (For example: An R² of 0.80 means the model explains 80% of the variance in the outcome.
 The remaining 20% is unexplained (error, noise, missing predictors, etc.).

+   -Which regression evaluation metric measures the proportion of variance in the target variable explained by the input variables?<br/>
+R-squared<br/>
+(R-squared measures the proportion of variance in the target variable explained by the input variables, indicating the model’s goodness of fit.)

    -What is the effect of using a mean-value model in regression analysis?<br/>
 R-squared will be zero, as the model explains no variance<br/>
 (A mean-value model predicts the same constant value (the mean of the target variable) for every observation.
 It does not use any features to explain variation in the data.